-Depending on the terms of the trust you may be one of the beneficiaries and you would continue to benefit from the asset during your lifetime.
-On your death, the trust will end the property will then pass to the recipient that you specify.
-The terms of the trust however can be tailored to your own individual circumstances and could be left on flexible trusts for future generations.
+Depending on the terms of the Trust, you may be one of the beneficiaries and you would continue to benefit from the asset during your lifetime.
+On your death, the Trust will end and the property will then pass to the recipient that you specify.
+The terms of the Trust can be tailored to your own individual circumstances and could be made flexible for future generations.

 Continuing to live in your own home

-- Matters of affection and moral obligations can be fulfilled by founding a family trust.
+1. Matters of affection and moral obligations can be fulfilled by creating a family Trust.

-- A family trust can formally recognise the contribution which a family member or other person has made to the property and to your lifestyle or personal choices.
+2. A family Trust can formally recognise the contribution which a family member or other person has made to the property and to your lifestyle or personal choices.

-- Forming the trust can be used to promote family harmony and avoid problems on death.
-You can make the trust flexible so that it remains within the trust after your death and can be used to provide for the family.
+3. Forming the Trust can be used to promote family harmony and avoid problems on death.
+You can make the Trust flexible so that your property remains within the Trust and can be used to provide for the family after your death.

-- The property in a family trust can be sold without a Grant of Probate and this avoids delays on death and avoids paying the court fee.
+4. The property in a family Trust can be sold without a Grant of Probate and this avoids delays on death and avoids paying the court fee.

-- You can retain a place to live for as long as you wish and you could also retain an income should the property be sold or rented out.
+6. You can retain a place to live for as long as you wish, and you could also retain an income should the property be sold or rented out.

-- The trustees do not own the property in the trust fund outright.
-This is an important distinction between using a trust and using an outright gift.
-The property does not belong to family members until your own death and is not therefore available to the recipient’s creditors or other third party claimants.
+7. The trustees do not own the property in the Trust fund outright.
+This is an important distinction between using a Trust and an outright gift.
+The property does not belong to family members until your own death, and is therefore not available to the recipient’s creditors or other third party claimants.

-- Where a property has been transferred to a family trust, the trustees decide what will happen with that property although they must operate within the terms of the trust.
-It is not the same as owning your own property when property has been placed in a trust; there is an element of loss of control.
+1. Where a property has been transferred to a family Trust, the trustees decide what will happen with that property.
+Although they must operate within the terms of the Trust, once a property has been placed in a Trust, there is an element of loss of control.

-- If you wish to raise a loan on your property then you will not be able to achieve this.
+2. If you wish to raise a loan on your property, then you will not be able to achieve this.

-- It is important that the trustees have cash with which to maintain your property to avoid the trust being treated as a sham.
+4. It is important that the trustees have cash with which to maintain your property to avoid the Trust being treated as a sham.

 5. Depending upon the value of your home, there may be inheritance tax to pay.